Improve customer service delivery with Virima IT discovery

 It is one of the reasons why organizations in almost every industry have made good customer experience a top priority for IT investments.

 To resolve this issue, companies can employ an IT discovery solution to keep track of their organization’s network, systems, and services.
-The question remains: how does implementing such a solution impact the overall customer service delivery process?
+The question remains: how does implementing such a solution impact the overall customer IT service delivery process?

 This article will discuss what IT service delivery means, common challenges in service delivery, and how implementing a discovery solution can improve the service delivery process.

-What is service delivery?
+What is IT service delivery?

 Service management can be divided into two parts: service design and service operations.
 The former involves creating a new or modifying an existing service request.
-It also includes analyzing the business requirement and defining the technical specifications of the new or modified request.
+It also includes analyzing the business requirements and defining the technical specifications of the new or modified request.

 Service operations involve managing, maintaining, and optimizing a portfolio of services through its lifecycle and related processes.
 It can include planning, providing, and monitoring the required level of quality and productivity for each service delivery process.